saibodicherla/TimeSeries_Component/readme.md

 Build and design an Simple React Application which displays multiple performance projection time series in a table as well as in a chart.

-On [CHANGELOG] file describes the Document of project and why I decided for a certain change of all steps.
+On [CHANGELOG] file describes the Document of project and why I decided for a certain changes.

 ## Run Script